 RBM aims at reducing maintenance expenses as close as possible to the threshold of occurrence of undesired risks.
 RBM also implies to master RCM perfectly first.

-Scheduled maintenance includes maintenance activities which require to be carried out according to a precise program or calendar.
+Scheduled maintenance includes industrial maintenance activities which require to be carried out according to a precise program or calendar.
 This must be a quick-answer system.
 Early defects may be highlighted with two methods: